threefoldtecharchive/rivine/doc/api/Wallet.md

         "relatedaddress": "1234567890abcdef0123456789abcdef0123456789abcdef0123456789abcdef0123456789ab",

         // Amount of funds that have been moved in the input.
-        "value": "1234", // hastings or siafunds, depending on fundtype, big int }
+        "value": "1234", // hastings or blockstakes, depending on fundtype, big int }
     ],
     // Array of processed outputs detailing the outputs of the transaction.